Simon Tedeschi: Awards

-Tedeschi was awarded the ABC Young Performer of the Year in 1998, performing the Ginastera Piano Concerto no. 1 with the Melbourne Symphony Orchestra under the baton of Jun Markl.
-He was also the winner of the top prize in the keyboard section of the Royal Overseas League Music Competition in London (2002).
+Tedeschi was awarded the ABC Young Performer of the Year in 1998, performing the Ginastera Piano Concerto no. 1 with the Melbourne Symphony Orchestra under the baton of Jun Märkl.
+He was also the winner of the top prize in the keyboard section of the Royal Over-Seas League Music Competition in London (2002).

 In January 2001 Tedeschi was awarded a Centenary of Federation Medal by the then Prime Minister of Australia John Howard with a citation, "For service as a Young Australian of the Year Finalist."

 ARIA Music Awards

 The ARIA Music Awards is an annual awards ceremony that recognises excellence, innovation, and achievement across all genres of Australian music.
 They commenced in 1987.